 However, I am not here to defend this procedure, but to show that it has a precise dialectical meaning in its technical application.
-106 known as the analysis of resistances, in so far as this technique does not in itself entail any danger of the subject's alienation.

 And I am not the only one to have remarked that it ultimately becomes one with the technique known as Zen, which is applied as the means of the subject's revelation in the traditional ascesis of certain Far Eastern schools.